Daily Discipline #115

 Day 23- God delivers us from the unrelenting law of sin and death by introducing another more powerful law - "the law of the Spirit of life in Christ Jesus."

-This life in Christ is a more powerful law because by its power all forms of sin and death have been triumphed over.
+This life in Christ is a more powerful law because by His power all forms of sin and death have been triumphed over.
+Why does this happen?

 Day 24- Through the person of the Holy Spirit, the Lord Jesus dwells in our hearts.
 If we let Him have His way within us then we will soon find the "law of the Spirit of Life" superseding the "law of sin and death".
 We will find that we are kept by God's power and not by our own insufficient strength.